ripplingsnake/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 /swapfile swap swap defaults 0 0

-press cntl + O till you see wite  push enter to witre the line in then Cntl + x so save and exit
+press cntl + O   push enter to write the line in then Cntl + x so save and exit

 Reboot
 ______________________________________________________________________________________